-The transformation of children and young people’s mental health is led by local areas.
-This means professionals from across the NHS, public health, children’s care, education and youth justice working together with children, young people and their families to design and provide the best possible services.
+The transformation of children and young people’s mental health is led locally.
+This means local professionals from across the NHS, public health, children’s services in local authorities, education and youth justice working together with children, young people and their families to design and provide the best possible services for their locality.

-To support this local leadership and accountability, NHS England asked Clinical Commissioning Groups (CCGs) to work with commissioners and providers across health, social care, education and youth justice and the voluntary sectors, to develop Local Transformation Plans for Children and Young People’s Mental Health (LTPs).
+To support this local leadership and accountability, NHS England asked Clinical Commissioning Groups (CCGs) to work with commissioners and providers across health, social care, education and youth justice and the voluntary sectors, to develop local transformation plans for Children and Young People’s Mental Health (CYPMH).

-The LTPs were first published in 2015, with 123 plans covering the whole of England.
+Local transformation plans were first published in 2015 and cover the whole of England.
 They set out how local services will invest resources to improve children and young people’s mental health across the “whole system”.
-These plans are ‘living documents’ and CCGs are required to refresh and republish them on their websites every year.
+These plans are ‘living documents’ and local areas are asked to refresh, and CCGs to republish them, on CCG websites every year.

-- Transparency: A declaration of current and planned investment based on the needs of the local population and a requirement for providers to declare what services they already provide, including staff numbers, skills and roles, waiting times and access to information.
+- ensure transparency – by declaring current and planned activity, resources and investment.
+These are based on the needs of the local population and providers must declare what services they provide, including staff numbers, skills and roles, waiting times and access to information.

-- Service transformation: A clear description of the existing services the local area offers and the range and choice of improved support they aim to provide as part of the transformation.
-Plans to ensure collaborative practice with children, young people and families and involving schools; the use of evidence-based interventions; and regular feedback of outcome monitoring to children, young people and families in session and supervision.
+- demonstrate service transformation – through a clear description of existing services and the range and choice of improved support they aim to provide including, where appropriate, implementation of Mental Health Support Teams and Waiting Time Pilots.
+Plans should evidence collaborative practice with children, young people and families and involving schools; the use of evidence-based interventions; and regular feedback of outcome monitoring to children, young people and families in session and supervision.

 - improve data and IT infrastructure – by flowing data to the MHSDS Mental Health Services Dataset (MHSDS) which demonstrates outputs and outcomes mandated in the information Standards Notice, published in 2015